Pzena Investment Management – Modern Slavery Act 2020 Statement

 Our Investment and Proxy Voting Process:

+We also became a signatory to the Principles of Responsible Investing (“PRI”).
 We believe that the PRI principles are broadly aligned with our long-term classic value investment approach, which is inherently contrary to short-term pressures in markets and corporate management.
-Market interests in ESG and sustainable investing has evolved in part in reaction to perceived excessive short-term pressures, a concern which we share and to which we believe our deep analysis, strict valuation discipline, and significant patience offer an alternative.
+Market interests in ESG and sustainable investing has evolved in part in reaction to perceived excessive short-term pressures, a concern which we share and to which we believe our deep analysis, strict valuation discipline, and significant patience offer an alternative

 We thoughtfully consider ESG factors in how we vote proxies on behalf of our clients.
 To support our proxy voting process, we subscribe to Institutional Shareholder Services’ (“ISS”) proxy monitoring and voting agent service, which includes informative ESG analysis inclusive of human rights matters.
-However, we retain ultimate authority for instructing ISS how to vote proxies, and apply our own proxy voting guidelines which reflect the values of our integrated ESG approach.
-If it appears that a material conflict of interest has arisen – especially regarding ESG and human rights – our guidelines include procedures for addressing such conflicts, including deferral of the recommendation to ISS where appropriate.
+However, we retain ultimate authority for instructing ISS how to vote proxies and apply our own proxy voting guidelines which reflect the values of our integrated ESG approach.
+If a material conflict of interest arises – especially regarding ESG and human rights – we follow our procedural guidelines for addressing such conflicts, including deferral of the recommendation to ISS where appropriate.